samflue/portfolio/content/projects/IntelliJIdeaTips.md

 showInProjects: true
 ---

-Create the design of a mobile app for a News Company.
+Create the design of a mobile app for a National News Company.